 Most divorce applications are now considered at divorce centres and there has been an administrative separation of the divorce process from contested financial applications.

 The previous Government asked the Family Justice Council to take forward a recommendation by the Law Commission for guidance to clarify the meaning of ‘financial needs’.
 In April 2016, the Family Justice Council published a guide, intended to help litigants in person, Sorting out Finances on Divorce.
 The guide sets out how the Family Court approaches financial needs on divorce.
-In addition, the Ministry of Justice is working to develop an online tool, supported by formulae, to assist separating couples in making private financial arrangements on divorce.
+Separate guidance has been published for the judiciary.

 Baroness Deech (Crossbench) has introduced a number of Private Members Bills intended to reform the law relating to financial provision on divorce.
-Resolution are among those who have also called for reform in this area.
+Resolution and the Times newspaper are among those who have also called for reform in this area.

 Some couples enter into a pre-nuptial or post-nuptial agreement which sets out how they would wish their property and income to be divided in the event of divorce or dissolution.
 Although these agreements are not automatically enforceable, following a landmark ruling in the Supreme Court, some pre-nuptial agreements will now have effect in the absence of circumstances which would make this unfair.